 - The local guides make everything a breeze.
 Great off-the-tourist-path restaurant recommendations that never miss a beat.
 Worried about how to get to a weird sight as a day trip – they will know or find out!
 We even needed to find an iPhone cable in the middle of nowhere and our guide came through.
 Use them.
 They are your greatest resource!

-- The free included stops: a killer view over Copacabana, Pisco sampling tour, off-the-beaten track slave tunnels, Nazca lines viewing tower.
-Helps break up the bus trips and see somewhere almost all other travelers on the public busses haven’t!
+- The free included stops: a killer view over Copacabana, Pisco sampling tour, off-the-beaten-track slave tunnels, Nazca lines viewing tower.
+Helps break up the bus trips and see somewhere almost all other travelers on the public buses haven’t!

 - Great selection of movies.
 Always something new to watch (in English!!).
 They just need to add The Emperors New Groove for the trip to Cusco!

 - It was the only time in South America anyone bothered to ask if the temperature was nice!
 And it stayed constant at all times so you didn’t wake up!
-Trust me if you haven’t yet travelled South America by bus you have no idea how big a deal this is!
-Ussually the bus temperature only comes in the extremes of iceberg cold or meltingly hot.
+Trust me if you haven’t yet traveled South America by bus you have no idea how big a deal this is!
+Usually, the bus temperature only comes in the extremes of iceberg cold or meltingly hot.

 - Door-to-door service.
 No expensive taxis to far off bus stations.
 No last minute stress of walking around finding your accommodation.
 Just wait in the lobby at pick up time and when you are super tired after the bus – no worries, get dropped right at your hostel with your new friends.

 - Which reminds me…FRIENDS.
-One of the coolest thing is this is a social experience.
-Travel with like-minded globe trotters and have a pre-made click on arrival at your destination.
+One of the coolest things is this is a social experience.
+Travel with like-minded globetrotters and have a pre-made click on arrival at your destination.
 We all had in-jokes and seriously good banter when we arrived out each hostel that I think we scared everyone else!
-And you automatically have new friends to explore with so perfect if you are a independent traveller or social bunny!
+And you automatically have new friends to explore with so perfect if you are an independent traveler or social bunny!